Skip to main content

 Symptoms.

-• Good appetite but poor growth/weight gain
+• Good appetite but poor growth and weight gain

-• Large, greasy bowel movements and long-lasting (chronic) diarrhea
+• Large, greasy bowel movements

-• Nasal polyps and chronic sinusitis
+• Nasal polyps and chronic sinus infections

 • Frequent lung infections